Red Wings 'vehemently disagree' with use of logo at Charlottesville white nationalist rally

-The Detroit Red Wings said they "vehemently disagree" with the use of their logo by right-wing marchers at a weekend white nationalist rally in Charlottesville, Virginia.
+The Detroit Red Wings said they "vehemently disagree" with the use of their logo by far-right extremists at a white nationalist rally in Charlottesville, Virginia, that turned violent Saturday and led to at least one death.

-Hundreds of people are facing off in Charlottesville, as rally supporters and counter-protesters screamed, chanted, threw punches, hurled water bottles and unleashed chemical sprays on each other Saturday morning.

 At least one group was seen carrying placards with the Red Wings logo, drawing the response from the NHL team.